 The second year of your Forensic Science degree will enhance your practical skills and theoretical knowledge through forensic evidence and forensic imaging.
 You will develop your skills in applying analytical chemistry techniques and your understanding of biological science within forensic investigation.

 In the third year, you will study advanced modules and critically analyse forensic case studies, as well as forensic microscopy and scanning electron microscopy.
 You will study toxicology, advanced analytical chemistry and fire and explosion investigation.

 This Forensic Science degree will involve about six hours in lectures and small group tutorials, and up to twelve hours of practical work each week.

 You will be taught through a mixture of lectures, tutorials and practicals.
 The number of hours of formal teaching will vary depending on your module choice and year of study.
 Forensic Science degree students typically have six lectures per week as well as ten to twelve hours of practical work plus some small group tutorials.

-In addition to lectures from the staff at The University of South Wales, guest lectures are delivered by external specialist experts in their field as part of the module delivery and additionally through presentations organised by the University Forensic Science Society and Chemistry Society.
+Guest lectures are delivered by external experts as part of the course and through presentations organised by the University Forensic Science Society and Chemistry Society.

 Many of the tasks and assessments you will complete have transferable and employability skills deeply embedded within them including independent learning, working as part of a team, numeracy, planning, organisation and communication skills, as well as allowing you to develop professional skills for practice in forensic science.

 The BSc (Hons) Forensic Science course is accredited by The Forensic Science Society in three component standard areas - Crime Scene Investigation; Laboratory Analysis and Interpretation, Evaluation and Presentation of Evidence.